simonjd16/machine_learning/Final Project.md

 #### Features with missing values

-Using list comprehension I reviewed all 21 features within the dataset.
+Using list comprehension, I reviewed all 21 features within the dataset.

 From the financial features (including the POI identifier) all features apart from the POI identifier had missing values present.
 The 3 features with the lowest population were loan_advances (2.74% population), director_fees (11.64% population) and restricted_stock_deferred (12.33% population)